AAA Editor Notes

 The Painting Gallery contains 23 large-scale works by such artists as Robert Rauschenberg and Julian Schnabel.
 Particularly notable are the eight works by Frank Stella created between 1960 and 1973.
 The Sculpture Gallery features works by Rauschenberg, Stella and other artists.

-Portraits of Johnson by Andy Warhol, pieces contributed by other artists and exhibits honoring the accomplishments of renowned architects, as well as outdoor pottery displays and visits to underground art studios, can all be seen during 1-hour and 2-hour tours.
+During 1-hour and 2-hour tours visitors can see a portrait of Johnson by Andy Warhol and exhibits honoring the accomplishments of renowned architects, as well as outdoor pottery displays and visits to underground art studios.

 Note: Each tour is limited to 15 participants.
 Tour tickets must be purchased in advance and be presented at the visitor center for tour admittance.
 Limited parking for visitors with special needs is available at the visitor center.
 Transportation from the center to the house is provided.
 Arrive at least 20 minutes prior to the scheduled departure time.